 Soon thereafter, internal discussions between CSP staff -- and later its then-funding agency, the Bureau of Justice Statistics -- resulted in a proposed solution.
 The CSP would conduct a meeting of a small group of state court data specialists to see if the desire for peer interaction was held more universally.

-As of this writing in 2019, the CSP has conducted 13 consecutive Annual Data Specialists’ Roundtables in Williamsburg, now two full days long, with attendance averaging about 25 data specialists (comprising 20 invitees, with some states opting to send a second data specialist from their staff at the state’s expense).
+As of this writing in 2024, the CSP has conducted 17 consecutive Annual Data Specialists’ Roundtables in Williamsburg (with the exception of 2020), now two full days long, with attendance averaging about 25 data specialists (comprising 20 invitees, with some states opting to send a second data specialist from their staff at the state’s expense).

 This has proven to be an optimal size for the discussions.
 Each year we evenly divide the invitee list between previous attendees and new data specialists or ones from states that had not previously attended.